-- Alfredo’s – traditional pub in a great location a wide selection of beer, phenomenal burgers and friendly staff.
+- Alfredo’s – a traditional pub in a great location with a wide selection of beer, phenomenal burgers and friendly staff.

 - King Tut’s Wah-Wah Hut – a small and cosy live music bar that lives up to the name.
 Everything about this place is gritty, loaded with history and a great atmosphere.

 The Arts & Attractions

 Glasgow was named the European City of Culture in 1990.
 The city boasts some amazing architecture, along with over 20 art galleries and museums.
 Here are three of the most important museums in Glasgow: